Graduate degrees: M.S. in electrical and computer engineering; Ph.D. in electrical and computer engineering

 As the United States strives to retain or enlarge its share of national and international markets, electrical and computer engineers will play a more important role in fostering innovation, increasing productivity, and creating intelligent systems to improve the quality of life for residents.

 Electrical and computer engineers work in research, design, development, manufacturing, sales, market analysis, consulting, field service, and management.
 They are employed in computer, semiconductor, software, aerospace, telecommunication, medical, radio, television, and power industries, and many graduates pursue entrepreneurial ventures.

 The undergraduate Certificate in Wind Energy is interdisciplinary.
 Work for the certificate focuses on energy, environment, and information science.
-The certificate integrates course work and faculty expertise from the Departments of Civil and Environmental Engineering, and Electrical and Computer Engineering (College of Engineering) and the Department of Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) administer the undergraduate certificate program in wind energy; see Wind Energy in the Catalog.
+The certificate integrates course work and faculty expertise from the Departments of Civil and Environmental Engineering, and Electrical and Computer Engineering and the Department of Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) administer the undergraduate certificate program in wind energy; see the Certificate in Wind Energy in the Catalog.

 Undergraduate Programs of Study

 - Major in Computer Science and Engineering (Bachelor of Science in Engineering)